Control of the Schr\"{o}dinger equation in $\mathbb{R}^3$: The critical case

 For the sake of completeness, we discuss the smoothing properties of the linear Schrödinger equation,

 which will play an important role in establishing the controllability for the defocusing critical nonlinear Schr\"{o}dinger equation \eqref{eq1}.
-To this end, for $j \in \{1,2,3\}$, let $P_{j}$ be the differential operator on $\mathbb{R}^{4}$ defined by
+To this end, in the view of Rosier and Zhang \cite{RoZhaJDE}, for $j \in \{1,2,3\}$, let $P_{j}$ be the differential operator on $\mathbb{R}^{4}$ defined by

 For a multi-index $\alpha$, define the differential operator $P_{\alpha}$ on $\mathbb{R}^{4}$ by

 Additionally, for $x \in \mathbb{R}^{3}$, consider